Adapter Journal

 What Good AI Product Scoping Looks Like

 AI projects usually fail in the scoping phase, not the model phase.
-Clear boundaries matter more than ambitious prompts.
+Clear boundaries, defined success criteria, and honest feasibility checks matter more.

 Adapter Team